01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 61 / 72

-61) Which of the following is an example of hostile reconnaissance?
+61) Which of the following is an advantage of teamwork for security operatives aiming to improve their practices?

 62 / 72